8. Exploring Recursive Utility#

 8.2.2.
 Preference for robustness#

-The minimizer of the problem (8.5) given by (8.6) “tilts” probabilities towards low continuation values, what [Bucklew, 2004] calls a stochastic version of Murphy’s law.
+The minimizer (8.6) of problem (8.5) evidently shifts probabilities toward low continuation values.
+[Bucklew, 2004] called this a stochastic version of Murphy’s law.
 Notice that the minimized objective satisfies

 It follows from (8.6) that